MAN AND THE PLANETS

 The weakness of the original scenario was its dependency on nuclear waste disposal in space, which was always going to be a hard sell, no matter how effective the safety precautions.
 The objection that we shouldn’t be spreading our pollution up there can be countered, but the public fear of radiation and confusion over radioactivity were always going to be show-stoppers.
 Burial is the obvious strategy.
 It means burial for millions of years, at least for actinide wastes, but a great deal of thought has been given to that, including what would happen if these wastes were excavated by an impact (the answer to which is, if it’s big enough to do it, what the impactor digs up is the least of your problems).

 Taking nuclear waste out of the equation has allowed the first conceptual redesign of Starseed in over 30 years, in researching and writing “Incoming Asteroid!
 What could we do?”
 In making sure of deflecting an incoming asteroid, many of the Starseed elements can be put in place, enough to continue with the streamlined scenario thereafter.
-Gaining access to the resources of Jupiter would allow a major expansion of the human race across the Solar System, and we could reach the nearer stars in a few centuries and be at the far side of the Galaxy in 20-30 million.
+Gaining access to the resources of Jupiter would allow a major expansion of the human race across the Solar System, and we could reach the nearer stars in a few centuries and be at the far side of the Galaxy in 20-30 million years.